Romans 6:14 For sin will have no dominion over you, since you are not under law but under grace.

 ~ present your members to God as instruments of righteousness because sin has no dominion over you since you are not under law but under grace.

-What Paul is saying is this: now that we are in Christ, ‘if we are in Christ‘, we won’t choose to sin (break the Law of God given through Moses) because we have put to death the ‘old man’ of sin.
+What Paul is saying is this: now that we are in Christ, ‘if we are in Christ‘, we won’t choose to continue sinning (breaking the Law of God given through Moses) because we have put to death our ‘old man’ of sin.
 With that death, we have died with Jesus, and as he died to sin so must we consider ourselves dead to committing sin.
 In his death we are acquitted/justified from our “past” sins, which are no longer ‘subject to the power’ of Law to condemn us.
 The Law cannot judge us guilty or hold us accountable for our “prior” sins because now we are ‘subject to the power’ of grace for those sins.

 Amen and Hallelu Yah!